mind-ocean/ship-dynamic-positioning-capability-prognosis/README.md

 The input data (in main) concerinig thrusters are specific and some of them are not arbitrary.
 All choices are available in thruster_loop.py

-The results are fonunt in the RESULTS folder.
+The results are found in the RESULTS folder.
 Some examples are already given there.

-Python version supporting the scrip is 3.8.12
+Python version supporting the script is 3.8.12

-The list of libraries and their version is given in file dp_libraries.txt
+The list of libraries and their versions is given in file dp_libraries.txt

 The script is engineered without code optimization or common programming practicies.
 It may be developed further or used as it is.
 The functionality is correct and results validated.
-The performance in sense of calcualtion time is few seconds.
+The performance in sense of calculation time is few seconds.